karimhernandez/filesync/README.md

 ### This repo is an experimental fork of [FileSync](https://github.com/dynamicdan/filesync)

-I've found DynamicDan's fork of the project useful but have often wanted something that is installable via npm and checks for a default configuration.
-Other sorts of developer tools function like this, where a local config is checked in along with project source code, and the tool declared as a devDependency.
-The current implementation doesn't support this.

-This fork is an experiment to see how much work filesync requires to:
-- run under node 0.12 and above
+I've found DynamicDan's maintained fork of FileSync very useful, but I have often wanted something easily sharable, possibly usable by a team.
+I set out with this fork as an experiment, both to see how much work required to accomplish my goals, and to learn.

+Goals & features, current progress:

-- be installed via ```npm install -g FileSync```
+- [x] install via npm, i.e. ```npm install -g FileSync```
+	- [x] remove embedded binaries
+	- [x] rely upon `package.json` & npm to install this tool as a cli program in an environment's `$NODE_PATH / $NPM_PACKAGES`
+- [-] run under latest versions of node (aleviating the need for embedded binaries)
+	- [x] node.js 0.12 tested
+	- [ ] io.js tested
+	- [ ] node.js v4.x tested
+	- [ ] node.js v5.x tested
-- infer configuration from conventions where appropriate
+- [-] infer configuration from conventions where appropriate
+	- [x] check for default config `app.config.json` if no --config flag is specified
+- [ ] share config `app.config.json`
+	- [ ] seperate config of credentials to instances from `app.config.json`

 If you wish to try this out, install like so:

 ```sh
 npm install -g git+https://github.com/karimhernandez/filesync#develop
 ```

-You can also use the [feature/npm-installable-package](https://github.com/karimhernandez/filesync/tree/feature/npm-installable-package) branch.
+The develop branch has relatively stable changes.
+Current changes will first be published to the [feature/npm-installable-package](https://github.com/karimhernandez/filesync/tree/feature/npm-installable-package) branch.

-I don't recommend anyone use this fork for anything with production code.
+However, I **do not recommend** anyone use this fork for anything with production code or important servicenow instances.
+I'm still relatively new to this tool, and there may be regressions introduced by my changes that I've yet to uncover.

 FileSync (v3.0.5)